Skip to main content

 Using Variable Values

-To get values from your Variables, variableValue() is used to fetch variable values using the identifier key coupled with a default value.
+To get values from your Variables, variableValue() is used to fetch Variable values using the identifier key coupled with a default value.
 The default value can be of type String, Boolean, Number, or Object.

 const variable = devcycleClient.variableValue(